 Your prospective clients may be searching for reports that show worldwide trends related to their current project so they can be better informed going into it, or they may need to pitch the need for a project or campaign to their bosses.

 At Proposify, we created a free report by poring through aggregate data around proposal creation within our product and put it together in an attractive PDF called The Data Driven Guide to the Perfect Proposal.
 It’s full of sexy stats around proposal creation like the average time between creating and sending a proposal, how long it takes for clients to view and accept, and how online signatures improve close rates.
-This guide later evolved into the The Closer's Guide for Winning Proposals.

 Here’s one of the pages in our guide that visually illustrates why it’s important to send proposals as quickly as possible so that leads don’t go cold: